goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

 ==========================

 This package provides an API for the synchronization of Python objects with a serialized filesystem representation.
-This API does not adress security issues.
+This API does not address security issues.
 (See zope.app.fssync for a protected web-based API).
 This API is Zope and ZODB independent.